rizkyrahmadianto/rizkyrahmadianto/README.md

 👋 Hi, I’m Rizky Rahmadianto!
-👀 I’m interested in exploring exploring website developments such as architecture, front-end and backend.
+👀 I’m interested in exploring website developments such as architecture, front-end and backend.
 Apart from that, software testing.
 🌱 I’m currently learning about full-stack development, especially on websites and learning to become a software tester to enhance my skills and broaden my knowledge.
 💞️ Now I'm focusing on studying and exploring software quality assurance at PT.
 Kasir Pintar Internasional.
 📫 How to reach me: Feel free to shoot me a message on GitHub or connect with me on LinkedIn.